 Luke and Gabe were going to share a tent but it wasn’t even up yet.
 Gabe was very excited and wanted to get rid of installing the camp and enjoy himself.
 On the other side, Luke was laid back and in no need to hurry

 “Why are you so tense?
 We have enough time.”
 Luke wasn’t in any rush.
 The older man really wanted to beat the crap out of him.
-“No one is done yet.”
-Luke tried to make himself look like the victim there.
+“No one is done yet.
+See?”
+Luke insisted, pointing at the others.

 “I want to be done with it.
 As soon as possible!”
 Gabe whined.

-From outside, the whole fight was childish and fun.
-It was enough to make Zoe think positive.
+From outside, the whole fight was childish but it was enough to make Zoe relax a bit.

 “Hey.
 We’re going to share a tent.
 Do you know how to install it?”
 Alice asked before she sat next to Zoe.

 “No, sorry.
 This is my first time in a forest.”

 “It’s ok.
 I don’t either.
 We’ll just have to ask the guys.”
 Zoe nodded.
 “I think Henry fancies you already.
 He’s been glancing at you from time to time.
 He’s doing it now, too.
 It’s hard not to notice when he does it so obviously.”
 Alice added, pointing at the subject.